Ortus-Solutions/commandbox/readme.md

 ## COMMANDBOX LICENSE

-CommandBox is open source and bound to the LGPL v3 GNU LESSER GENERAL PUBLIC LICENSE Copyright & TradeMark since 2014, Ortus Solutions, Corp
+CommandBox is open source and bound to the Apache License, Version 2.0 Copyright & TradeMark since 2014, Ortus Solutions, Corp

-This program is free software: you can redistribute it and/or modify it under the terms of the GNU General Public License as published by the Free Software Foundation, either version 3 of the License, or (at your option) any later version.
+This program is free software: you can redistribute it and/or modify it under the terms of the Apache License as published by the Apache Software Foundation.

 This program is distributed in the hope that it will be useful, but WITHOUT ANY WARRANTY; without even the implied warranty of MERCHANTABILITY or FITNESS FOR A PARTICULAR PURPOSE.
-See the GNU General Public License for more details.
+See the APACHE LICENSE for more details.

 ## CREDITS & CONTRIBUTIONS